 - The Risk Management Strategy provides a structured and coherent approach to identifying, assessing and managing risk.
-It builds in a process for regularly updating and reviewing the assessment based on new developments or actions taken. and builds on communication and reporting of risks that may adversely impact the achievement of the council's aims and objectives. - 2.
-This strategy builds on, and replaces, the 2020 Risk Management Strategy.
+It builds in a process for regularly updating and reviewing risk assessments based on new developments or actions taken and allows communication and reporting of risks that may adversely impact the achievement of the council's aims and objectives. - 2.
+This strategy builds on, and replaces, the 2022 Risk Management Strategy.
 Through the continued development and implementation of the strategy, the maturity of the council's risk management will be reflected in a more enabled and proactive culture of embracing innovative opportunities and managing risks.
-This strategy helps to embed risk management throughout the organisation and ensures officers / staff understand their roles and responsibilities within the process.
+This strategy helps to embed a coherent risk management system throughout the organisation and ensures officers / staff understand their roles and responsibilities within the process and if followed by staff enables a more consistent risk management approach.